Skip to content

 Section titled “Provenance is informational — never a pass signal”

 lockwarden reports SLSA provenance where present, but never treats it as a green light.
-The June 2026 Miasma compromise published Trojanized packages with valid provenance, generated by the victim’s own hijacked GitHub Actions pipeline.
+The June 2026 Miasma compromise published trojanized packages with valid provenance, generated by the victim’s own hijacked GitHub Actions pipeline.
 Provenance tells you which pipeline built the package — not whether that pipeline was compromised.
-Version-to-version structural anomaly (new install hook, 25x size jump, new transitive dep in a patch) is the honest signal, and it’s what the scoring model weights.
+Version-to-version structural anomaly (new install hook, 25× size jump, new transitive dep in a patch) is the honest signal, and it’s what the scoring model weights. drift prints this reminder on every run.

 lockwarden never blocks installs and never proxies the registry.
 It detects, grades, and reports; the exit code feeds your policy (branch protection, pipeline gates).
 Running enforcement infrastructure would mean running infrastructure — and the whole point is that there isn’t any.